ricko2001/RootsMagic_Database_Design/README.md

 # RootsMagic_Database_Design
-This branch of the repo describes the ver 9 database schema See the main ranch for the current (or latest) schema version
+This branch of the repo describes the ver 10 database schema See other branches for other schema versions.

 ## Overview